khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 - **Return type declarations:** Enabled specifying the expected return type of functions.
 - **Nullable types:** Introduced the ability to declare that a variable or return value can be `null` in addition to its declared type.
 - **Anonymous classes:** Provided a way to define and instantiate classes in a single expression.
+- **Null coalescing operator (`??`)**: Offered a concise way to check if a variable is set and not null, and provide a default value if it isn't.

 ## Tools